swing rueda

 Open Break - A standard open break, but done in line with the circle.

-Swing Out - A standard swing out, but done in line with the circle.
+Swing Out - A standard Lindy Hop swing out, but done in line with the circle.

 Dame - Follow stays in place, lead moves CCW to second follow.

-Outside Turn and Inside Turn - Standard turns done inline with the circle, but the lead will pass the follow to the next lead on completion of the turn.
+Outside Turn - Standard outside turns done inline with the circle, but the lead will pass the follow to the next lead on completion of the turn.

 Sushi (or Sushi Roll) - A passing move, the lead "rolls" the follow to the second lead.

-Stop Texas - A standard Texas Tommy with a stop.
+Stop Texas - A standard Texas Tommy with a stop but add partner hand off at the finish.

 Mini-Dip - A standard Mini-Dip done in line with the circle.